fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

 It would be boring to go through the full test suite.
-Convince
-yourself with a thought experiment that the following tests are easy
+The following tests are
-to implement using the same approach:
+easy to implement using the same approach:

 -   not request agents when pending
 -   don't shut down agents if nodes are too young